 - Swapped Tesco for Lidl: We usually do our food shopping at Tesco, because it’s so close to our house.
 Since we’re really trying to save money this month we decided to try Lidl instead.
 It’s a bit of a drive but so worth it!
 Every time we do our weekly shop there I just can’t BELIEVE how much cheaper it is.
 Most of that is because the products are genuinely cheaper.
 However, I think it’s also partly because it’s unfamiliar and doesn’t have all the products we’re used to, so we don’t fall into the rut of grabbing the things we like.

 - Stocked up on books at the library.
 I got low on reading material over the bank holiday weekend and became dangerously close to an Amazon binge!
 Luckily I made it through to Tuesday and went to get some free books from the library.
 I usually have one non fiction and one fiction book on the go at a time.
-I’m currently reading I Will Teach You to Be Rich by Ramit Sethi (actually I bought this on Kindle a while ago but forgot about it!), which I’ll write about next week on the blog, and I picked up a few new novels from the library to keep me going.
+I’m currently reading I Will Teach You To Be Rich: No guilt, no excuses - just a 6-week programme that works by Ramit Sethi (actually I bought this on Kindle a while ago but forgot about it!), which I’ll write about next week on the blog, and I picked up a few new novels from the library to keep me going.

 - Using a Christmas voucher for a day out: Since my husband was away for a couple of weeks, we are trying to spend some quality time together, but without spending too much money.
 Perfect time to cash in a voucher we got for Christmas for an activity day out!
 This weekend we’ll be doing a treasure hunt/race by Fire Hazard Games in London courtesy of my brother 🙂 I’m still not exactly sure what it involves but it looks fun!